 How can we support technologies and developments which reach a viable stage between leasing rounds and CfD auctions?

+Having flexibility over lease milestones and baseline validity in EIA would help the stranding of assets that do not gain a Contract for Difference or apply for leases between leasing rounds.

 Member input required.